KrolPolski/webserv/README.md

 # Webserv
-This is a basic http web server, written in C++ by Ryan Boudwin, Panu Kangas and Patrik Lang as part of the 42 curriculum offered by [Hive Helsinki](https://www.hive.fi/en/), a peer to peer coding school.
+This is a basic http web server, written in C++ by Ryan Boudwin, Panu Kangas and Patrik Lång as part of the 42 curriculum offered by [Hive Helsinki](https://www.hive.fi/en/), a peer to peer coding school.
 ## Requirements
 * This was written in C++ using the 2020 standard, so you'll need an up to date compiler that supports it (g++ or clang++ should work).
 * It was written and tested primarily on Ubuntu Linux and the Google Chrome web browser.
 It has also been tested on Mac OS X.